 August 2018 Naser wrote an open letter to the authorities asking how his house church activities could be seen as anti-state.

-January 2019 It was reported that Naser is well and is in very good spirits.
-He enjoys the company of several other Christians in the prison.
+January 2019 It was reported that Naser was well and in very good spirits, enjoying the company of several other Christians in the prison.